eaboumrad/journal/journal.md

 #Journal
-##Week1:
+##Week 1:
 + Hour 1: Went through the command line tutorial.
 Solving the challenges was fun
 + Hour 2: did the extra challenges.
 Struggled a bit with #3: making alias permanent, but then I read the blog and edited the file .bash_profile and it worked!
 Got lost on Challenge 5, I can’t find the Git folder in c:/program files.
 Tried to go to GitBash, find path, create goto-projects in that folder (with touch), edited file and saved, but when I ran Gitbash the command didn’t work
 + Hour 3: read the “Additional commands” section and tried them out.
 Read glossary.

-##Week1
+##Week 2
 + Hour 1: reviewed the *Command Line Crash Course*, downloaded *Anaconda*, created **journal.md** and started writing it in markdown.
 Read the original markdown post and tried some instructions.
 Decided to follow the tutorial of *programming historian* because I like the setup.
 Downloaded software requested by *programming historian*.
 I couldn't remember how to push this journal to git hub, so I googled it.
-+ Hour 2:
+I pushed the most recent version of this journal to GitHub.
++ Hour 2: installed Pandoc and Zotero.
+Learned what YAML metadata blocks are.
+Followed the *programming historian* tutorial and wrote

+* a poem
+* a shopping list for groceries
+* a poem by Dante with footnotes and an image with a caption! [^1]

+[^1]: all of it in markdown, obviously

+I also converted the .md file to .docx.
+When I opened it with word, I realized I had made a mistake: I didn't put a space after the # sign and my heading didn't look like a heading.

++Hour 3: I converted my .md file into an html file!
+Installed Latex through <miktex.org> so that I can convert the file to **PDF** as well.
+Started reading about *Working with Bibliographies* while Latex downloads.
+I haven't been able to convert to PDF yet.

+Hour 4: Tried again to convert my .md file to pdf from the command line.
+Had to wait a little bit (more packages were installing), but then it succeeded.
+Opened Zotero and saved some articles through the Chrome extension.
+Created a .bib file and opened it in VS. On the 9th try, I managed to create a footnote with my citation and a bibliography on a PDF file!
+Then, pushed this journal to GitHub.